 Going through a divorce while trying to purchase a home does indeed make things more difficult, but it is not impossible.
 To simplify your purchase, we do recommend finalizing divorce papers before applying for a mortgage loan or signing a purchase agreement.

 Will receiving child support or alimony help my home loan approval?

 If you’re receiving child support and looking for that income to be counted towards your mortgage qualifying debt to income ratios, most loan programs want to see that you have been receiving on-time, consistent support payments for at least 12 months.
 Late child support payments, although not in your control, can impact your support payments being counted towards your qualifying income.
 You are also required to have at least 36 months of child support payments remaining from the closing date, based on your court-ordered child support documentation.

 If you are collecting alimony, most loan programs will want to see that you have been receiving funds in a timely manner for at least 12 months, have at least 36 months of remaining alimony collection after the closing date, and file your alimony collection on your income tax returns and pay taxes on it.

 For a more accurate measure of how your child support and alimony income will affect your home loan approval, we recommend discussing your specific situation with your mortgage lender.

 Will paying child support or alimony affect my home loan approval?

-The mortgage process heavily depends on your debt to income (DTI) ratio.
-As with any other reoccurring payments, child support and alimony are a debt and can affect your DTI.
+The mortgage approval process heavily depends on your debt to income (DTI) ratio.
+As with any other reoccurring payments, child support and alimony are debts and can affect your DTI.
 It is best to contact one of our preferred lenders for more information on your specific situation and to discover your home buying power.

 Please note, the information contained in this blog is provided as a courtesy and should not be solely relied upon for home buying advice or information.
 The information provided in this blog was accurate at the time of publication but has not been verified since.
 Please consult with your financial, tax, legal and/or real estate professional for more details.